-We suppose that the market consists of one risk-free asset (namely cash) and one risky asset (namely security.)
-The price of cash is always equal to $1$, which means that a risk-free rate is equal to zero.
-The price of a security fluctuates according to a certain stochastic flow, and is influenced by sales of a trader.

-First we consider the discrete-time model with time interval $1/n$.
-We consider a single trader who has an endowment $\Phi _0>0$ shares of a security.
-This trader executes the shares $\Phi _0$ over a time interval $[0,1]$, but his/her sales affect the prices of a security.
-We assume that the trader executes only at time $0, 1/n, \ldots , (n-1)/n$ for $n\in \Bbb {N} = \{1,2,3,\ldots \}$.
+Suppose that the market consists of one risk-free asset (cash) and one risky asset (a security).
+The price of cash is always $1$, which means that the risk-free rate is zero.
+The price of the security fluctuates according to a certain stochastic flow, and is influenced by the trader's sales.
+We consider a single trader who has an endowment of $\Phi _0>0$ shares of a security.
+This trader liquidates the shares $\Phi _0$ over a time interval $[0,1]$, but these sales affect the price of the security.